 The new Foreign Business Law has classified the reserved businesses into 3 schedules:

-The businesses prohibited to the foreigners because of special reasons.
+The businesses prohibited from foreigners because of special reasons

 2. Rice farming, field crops farming, or orchard farming

 4. Forestry and timber from natural forests

 5. Fishery, exclusively aquatic animals in Thai territorial waters and Thai specific economic zones.

 7. Trades and auctions in Thai antiques or objects of historical value to Thailand

 8. Manufacturing or casting of Buddha images and alms bowls

 9. Trade inland